Check out this fun little edit put together by our friends from a Prince William Sound ski trip to Montague Island, spring 2026. (Thanks BD!)

-Alaska is an amazing place, wild and remote.
-It's part of why we live here, and why people keep coming back to visit.
-Access is often a challenge, especially off the road system.
-For those that seek snow and adventure away from the beaten path, the Thalassa is available as a floating basecamp for your adventures.
-We are currently accepting bookings for February-April 2027.
-Contact us via email for specific dates as there is some flexibility.
+Alaska is an amazing place, wild and remote, which is part of why we live here and why people keep coming back to visit.
+Access can often be a challenge, especially off the road system.
+For those seeking snow and adventure away from the beaten path, the Thalassa serves as a unique floating basecamp for your adventures.

-Spend the day in the backcountry with your group and come back to the comfortable accommodations onboard the Thalassa for the evening.
-There are 3 double bunk staterooms onboard with electric heat and boot dryers for all.
-A roomy wheelhouse and full kitchen (galley) to feed your body after a long day of fun.
-A record player and curated vinyl collection and book library to feed your soul.
+Spend the day in the backcountry with your group and return to comfortable accommodations onboard the Thalassa for the evening.
+There are 3 double bunk staterooms with electric heat and boot dryers for everyone.
+A roomy wheelhouse and a full kitchen (galley) are available to nourish you after a long day of fun, complete with a record player and a curated vinyl collection to feed your soul.

-We are not a guide service.
-What we are providing is access to public lands that are otherwise very difficult to reach.
-The adventurers that use our service are experienced backcountry users.
-We are using the platform of the Thalassa as something akin to a mobile "hut."
-Our clients are DIY-minded folks that like to "saddle their own horse."
-Your group is expected to research your own approaches and lines, these are remote locations far from lift lines and resort restaurants.
+We are not a guide service or hunting transport service.
+We provide access to public lands that are otherwise very difficult to reach.
+The adventurers using our services are experienced backcountry users.
+We use the platform of the Thalassa as a mobile 'hut' for self-guided adventures.
+Your group is expected to research your own approaches and lines, as these locations are remote, far from lift lines and resort restaurants.

-Commercial fishing in Prince William Sound for 25 years, Captain Ryan Schuetze has the experience to get you to your destination.
-If weather decides to take a turn, we'll find safe harbor in one of Prince William Sound's many protected bays and coves.
-Access to the beach is via our 17' skiff.
+With 25 years of experience in commercial fishing in Prince William Sound, Captain Ryan Schuetze knows how to get you to your destination.
+If the weather takes a turn, we'll find safe harbor in one of Prince William Sound's many protected bays and coves.
+Access to the beach is provided via our skiff.
 Kayaks and standup paddle boards can also be made available.

 What to expect: